 Silent Tears fall at the moment when we feel the most alone, vulnerable and lost.
 They signal a turning point to look for hope, unity and strength.
 The power of this exhibition lies within the stories shared by the participants who are women with disability who have been subjected to violence and women who have acquired their disability caused by violence.

-The national Australian component of the exhibition has 25 participants, and the international component of Silent Tears, which is due for completion in 2017, will include the stories of 25 women with disability who come from five continents and 20 countries including New Zealand, Indonesia, Guatemala, Mexico, Ecuador, Canada, Germany, Ghana, Mali, Pakistan, Samoa, USA, Ireland, England, South Africa, India, Korea, Denmark and the Netherlands.
+The national component of Silent Tears has 25 participants from across Australia.
+The international component of Silent Tears, which is due for completion in 2017, will include the stories of 25 women with disability who come from five continents and 20 countries including New Zealand, Indonesia, Guatemala, Mexico, Ecuador, Canada, Germany, Ghana, Mali, Pakistan, Samoa, USA, South Africa, India, Korea, Italy and the Netherlands.

 Silent Tears is representative of violence against women globally and ensures that the lived-experiences and voices of women with disability who experience violence are included in conversations relating to violence perpetrated against all women.
 In doing so, Silent Tears adheres to the United Nations (UN) definition of violence against women, as any act of gender-based violence that results in, or is likely to result in, physical, sexual or mental harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life (UN, Declaration on the Elimination of Violence Against Women, 1993, p.1)